I always knew I was interested in becoming a Web Developer but I was doing a non-technical degree at university an... Read more

 Simon quit his job as an IT Analyst after having read The Pickaxe book and took his first try at Rails by coding his own blog.
 To his surprise this was enough to find a job as a Ruby Programmer and he hasn't looked back ever since.
 Currently the CTO of the crowdfunding platform MyMicroInvest, he is still freelancing as he feels it's the best way to keep growing professionally as a developer.

-After 7 years working on e-commerce apps, Cecile now likes sharing her passion for Ruby and Rails.
+After 8 years working on e-commerce apps, Cecile now likes sharing her passion for Ruby and Rails.
 Coming from Lille, she's an active member of the local Ruby & Rails community (co-organizing Rails Girls & Ruby Burgers events).
-Initially a teacher at Le Wagon Paris, she then joined the Amsterdam and Brussels gangs to bring our students all her efficiency and expertise!
+Initially a teacher at Le Wagon Paris, she also teaches in various European cities to bring our students all her experience and expertise!

 After receiving his Bachelors in Communication and Multimedia Design, Lars decided he wanted to add programming to his set of skills.
 He was a student in the first Amsterdam batch of Le Wagon.
 Lars can be described as a full-stack programmer, equally favouring back-end and front-end development.
 He also provides workshops and coaching in concept development.
 Currently he's active as a teacher & TA and as a founder of his company, Unless.
 Lars is determined to change the world, one cool idea at a time.